LL2323/LL2323.github.io/README.md

 # Build Break Repeat - Infrastructure Foundation

-A tool for deploying and managing a CTF competition environment on a single Linux host using Docker.
+A tool for deploying and managing a CTF competition environment on a single Linux host using Docker and Terraform.

 ## Requirements
 - Linux (CentOS/Ubuntu recommended)